wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-does-a-dean-do">What does a dean do?</h2>
- The title of [dean](https://en.wikipedia.org/wiki/Dean_(education)) is usually given to an individual who has significant oversight or responsibility for an academic unit, in our case a school of our university.
+<a id=25></a> The title of [dean](https://en.wikipedia.org/wiki/Dean_(education)) is usually given to an individual who has significant oversight or responsibility for an academic unit, in our case a school of our university.

 Among our schools, there appears to be no consistency between the flavors of dean titles, but an easy way to describe the main dean of a school is to say that he or she reports directly to the [provost](https://provost.wustl.edu/).
 These provost-reporting deans are each responsible for all activities of their schools: salaries, teaching, research infrastructure, planning, fundraising.